spasa47/panoptexum/README.md

 3. slides

 You can specify which one you want to use, by setting the metadata field `style` to one of them.
-Alternatively, you can leave the `style` field unset, in which case itt will behave just liek OpTeX by default.
+Alternatively, you can leave the `style` field unset, in which case it will behave just like OpTeX by default.

 #### Table of contents